Instead of continually upping your dose, how about a short tolerance break?

 While a tolerance break may have a net benefit for many, that doesn’t mean it’s easy to do.
 People medicate with cannabis for a wide variety of reasons, and depending on their symptoms, it can be difficult for many to go without.

 But for those who can, they may require a way to treat symptoms in the meantime.
 Consider using some supplements to help you through.
-Useful candidates include the Ayurvedic herb Ashwagandha, with its ability to lower stress and cortisol.
-Other options include valerian root, a natural remedy for conditions such as insomnia, and lavender oil for its anxiolytic effects.
+Some options include valerian root, a natural helper for symptoms of insomnia.
+There is also lavender oil for its anxiolytic effects.